Miro0o/Docs-Notes/CS/🔑 CS_Core/🏎️ Computer Networking/📌 Computer Networking Basics/0x01 Application Layer/🔥 Web (WWW)/HTTP/HTTP Basics/HTTP Messages Format.md

-## HTTP2 Frames
+## HTTP/2 Frames
 HTTP/1.x messages have a few drawbacks for performance:

-- Headers, unlike bodies, are uncompressed.
+- Headers, unlike bodies, are **uncompressed**.
 - Headers are often very similar from one message to the next one, yet still repeated across connections.
-- No multiplexing can be done.
+- **No multiplexing** can be done.
 Several connections need opening on the same server: and warm TCP connections are more efficient than cold ones.

-HTTP/2 introduces an extra step: it divides HTTP/1.x messages into frames which are embedded in a stream.
+HTTP/2 introduces an extra step: it divides HTTP/1.x messages into **frames** which are embedded in a stream.
 Data and header frames are separated, which allows header compression.
 Several streams can be combined together, a process called _multiplexing_, allowing more efficient use of underlying TCP connections.

 HTTP frames are now transparent to Web developers.
 ![](../../../../../../../../Assets/Pics/Pasted%20image%2020230319142247.png)